 - Are there new demands for skills and traits that you possess?

-- Are there any major changes at your company?
+- Are there any major changes to your company?
 How about changes in your niche market?

 - Do your weaknesses stop you from getting a better job position?